 I was awarded the M.B.E.
 (Member of the Order of the British Empire) for services to diversity in the legal profession and to young people in the Queen's 91st birthday honours list (June 2017).
 I received my MBE medal from HRH Prince Charles at an investiture ceremony in Buckingham Palace on 7th December 2017.

 I love being a mother and think this is the most important job I will ever have.

-I am passionate about the law, diversity, healthcare and education.
+I am passionate about the law, business, diversity, healthcare and education.

 Being a lawyer and senior leader is something I really enjoy.
 In my day job, I thrive on seeing my team and colleagues develop and grow.

 My mission is to do all I can to ensure that as many people as possible get the support they need to maximise their potential.